vernGlobe/json-light-query/README.md

 # json-light-query

-To get total attribute value from same attribute id in json object/array.
+To get total attribute value from same attribute id in json array(object/string).

 # Usage

-How to get total value from following json array.
+1 - How to get the TOTAL/AVERAGE value from following json array,
+TOTAL: Please use keyword "sum" for param "reqAttrOperation".
+AVERAGE: Please use keyword "avg" for param "reqAttrOperation".

 ```ts